Dear Pie Crust,

 - Preheat oven to 400F.
 Line a cookie sheet with parchment paper.

-- Make the filling first: In a large saucepan, combine water, juice, sugar, and cornstarch.
+- In a large saucepan, combine water, juice, sugar, and cornstarch.
 Stir over medium heat until thickened and bubbly.
 Cook for 2 minutes, constantly stirring.
 Remove from heat and stir in vanilla and apples.
-Set aside.
+Set aside to cool.

-- Make the turnovers: Dust a dry, flat surface with enough flour to roll out the puff pastry.
+- Dust a dry, flat surface with enough flour to roll out the puff pastry.
 Roll it out into a 12×12 square.
 Cut the dough into four equal squares.

 - After all four are on the sheet, cut two slits into each one.
 Brush them with the beaten egg.
 Discard any leftover egg.
 Sprinkle with cinnamon sugar mixture.
 Bake for 18-20 minutes or until golden brown and puffed.
 Let cool.

-- When cool to the touch, make the glaze: In a small bowl, whisk together the sugar, milk, and vanilla.
+- In a small bowl, whisk together the sugar, milk, and vanilla.
 Drizzle on top of each turnover.
 Let sit for a few minutes while the glaze hardens.